pombreda/lepl/doc-src/manual/intro-3.rst

 Other Node--Related Functions
 -----------------------------

-Matchers are implemented in LEPL using nodes.
-As a consequence LEPL contains quite a few library functions that you may find useful.
+Matchers are implemented in Lepl using nodes.
+As a consequence Lepl contains quite a few library functions that you may find useful.
 In particular, it has methods for iterating over nodes in a tree (or graph) and support for the visitor pattern.
 One visitor implementation will (if the node subclass